 The story of a brand that just gets it right

 When I read the story of Mikaila, who started her own lemonade company, Me & the Bees, I was blown away.
-She is only 12 years old now and a wildly successful social entrepreneur.
+She was only 12 years old at the time of this writing and already a wildly successful social entrepreneur.
 I have a lot to learn about branding and creating buzz from this amazing girl and her family, whom she refers to as her hive.

 What I love about her company is the way she totally gets it about branding.
 She puts every element together, but you can tell it’s real.